ComputationalGenomics/Reveal/README.md

 # Input file and formats

-The sample_info.tsv file is a tab separated file contaning in each row: the sample id, chromosome, the alteration start and stop.
+The sample_info.tsv file is a tab separated file contaning in each row: the sample id, chromosome, the alteration start and stop coordinates.

 Example: